ADE-MN/TechSprouts/README.md

 ## About Us
 At TechSprouts, our mission is to expand access of critical technological skills to students at underserved schools in the Twin Cities.
 We are a team of computer science, cybersecurity, and technology students passionate about digital literacy, and develop curriculum for Twin Cities schools.
 We are a resource for teachers, parents, and students alike.

 Let's empower the next generation of technology leaders and responsible digital citizens together!
-For our cool resources go to (hyperlink to the repo / the website).
-Reach out to us for partnership opportunities at techsprouts@umn.edu.
+For our cool resources go to www.ademn-github.io/techsprouts.

 ## Contact Us
+Reach out to us for partnership opportunities at techsproutsorganization@gmail.com!